type0-1/myshell-ca216/manual/readme.md

 ### *FOREGROUND PROGRAM EXECUTION*

 * Foreground program execution performs commands within myshell's main process ID itself, in a single-task basis, ideally for immediate execution of important commands.
-You can invoke commands by simply disregarding the ampersand `&` symbol when invoking a command to execute them in the foreground.
+You can invoke foreground commands by simply disregarding the ampersand `&` symbol when invoking a command to execute them in the foreground.
 This way of executing a command is to be differentiated from background program execution because the behaviours from background & foreground execution are processed in a different way.

 ### *MAIN DIFFERENCE*